Vakhtang V: Early life

 Vakhtang spent his youth in the fortress of Mukhrani, his father's residence.

-Vakhtang was born around 1618.
-(Note: According to Donald Rayfield's research, Vakhtang was 35 years old in 1653 when he was adopted by King Rostom.)
-He was the eldest son of Prince Teimuraz I, who ruled the Principality of Mukhrani from 1580, and his wife, Princess Ana Sidamoni.
+Vakhtang was the eldest son of Teimuraz I, Prince of Mukhrani, and his wife, Ana, daughter of Nugzar, Duke of Aragvi.
 He descended from a cadet branch of the Bagrationi dynasty, which had governed a province of Shida Kartli since the early 16th century.
 From an early age, Vakhtang was educated as the heir to a powerful principality, and by the age of five, his family had begun his training in the military arts.

-His father, Teimuraz I, soon became one of the leaders of the Christian rebellion against Safavid Persia, which at that time occupied the kingdoms of Kartli and Kakheti.
+His father, Teimuraz I, soon became one of the leaders of the Christian rebellion against Safavid Iran, which at that time occupied the kingdoms of Kartli and Kakheti.
 In 1623, he was appointed regent of Kartli by the northern Georgian nobility.
-However, he was killed in battle in 1625, when Vakhtang was only seven years old.
+However, he was killed in battle in 1625.
 The domain of Mukhrani then passed to Teimuraz's brother, Kaikhosro.
-Kaikhosro was later defeated during King Teimuraz I of Kakheti’s invasion of Kartli in 1627 and fled into exile in the Ottoman Empire, while his wife and nephews, including young Vakhtang, sought refuge in Imereti at the court of King George III.
+Kaikhosro was later defeated during King Teimuraz I of Kakheti’s invasion of Kartli in 1627 and fled into exile in the Ottoman Empire, while his wife and nephews, including young Vakhtang, sought refuge in Imereti at the court of King George III of Imereti.

 After an unsuccessful attempt by the exiled family to reclaim their ancestral lands, the Principality of Mukhrani came under the control of Prince David of Kakheti.
 Meanwhile, the entire region was engulfed in civil conflict between pro-Safavid and Christian factions, with Mukhrani situated at the heart of the struggle and temporarily administered by the Duchy of Aragvi.
-Following the death of Shah Abbas I the Great in 1629, divisions emerged among the pro-Persian party.
-King Simon II of Kartli confiscated Mukhrani from Duke Zurab I of Aragvi and invited the young Vakhtang, then aged eleven, to rule the principality as Vakhtang II of Mukhrani.
+Following the death of Shah Abbas I in 1629, divisions emerged among the pro-Persian party.
+King Simon II of Kartli confiscated Mukhrani from Zurab, Duke of Aragvi and invited Vakhtang to rule the principality as Vakhtang II of Mukhrani.
 A few months later, Simon II was killed by the Duke of Aragvi, Teimuraz of Kakheti retook control of Kartli, and the fate of both Mukhrani and Vakhtang once again became uncertain.

 In 1634, Prince Vakhtang—whose exact status during this period remains unclear, though he continued to be regarded as one of the most influential nobles in central Georgia—was the first to pledge allegiance to the Persian-Georgian general Rostom Khan, who invaded Kartli with Safavid forces.
 Vakhtang met Rostom at Khunan in Persia, and his support encouraged the Baratashvili clan to join the general’s cause as well.
 In Tbilisi, Rostom was proclaimed King of Kartli as a vassal of Persia, and the rebels were defeated.